Packing and Covering Immersions in 4-Edge-Connected Graphs: Tangles and edge-tangles

+Note that for every graph $G$, $V(L(G))=E(G)$.
+So for every subset of $E(G)$, we can consider whether it is free with respect to an edge-tangle $\E$ in $G$ and whether it is free with respect to the conjugate $\Eb$ of $\E$.

 \begin{lemma} Let $\E$ be an edge-tangle in a graph $G$, and let $\Eb$ be the conjugate of $\E$.
-Let $X$ be a subset of $E(G)$ and let $Y$ be the subset of $V(L(G))$ corresponding to $X$.
-If $X$ is free with respect to $\E$, then $Y$ is free with respect to $\Eb$. \end{lemma}
+Let $X,Z$ be disjoint subsets of $E(G)$.
+If $X$ is free with respect to $\E-Z$, then $X$ is free with respect to $\Eb-Z$. \end{lemma}